HypothesisWorks/hypothesis/CONTRIBUTING.rst

 1. Tested (the build will probably fail if it's not, but even if the build passes new work needs test)
 2. Documented
-3. Complying to the code standard (running 'tox -e lint' locally will fix most formatting errors)
+3. Complying to the code standard (running 'make format' locally will fix most formatting errors and 'make lint' will tell you about the rest)
 4. Otherwise passing the build

 Note: If you can't figure out how to test your work, I'm happy to help.
 If *I* can't figure out how to